Odzen/Hungry_horses_1.0/README.md

 # Hungry_horses_1.0

-Hungry horses 1.0 es un juego de dos adversarios.
-Cada uno controla un caballo sobre un tablero de ajedrez.
-En el tablero hay 14 casillas con césped, 5 con flores, y 2 con manzanas.
-Cuando un caballo se come un césped gana un punto, cuando se come una flor gana tres puntos, y cuando se come una manzana gana cinco puntos.
-Gana el juego quien obtenga más puntos.
+Hungry horses 1.0 is a game of two opponents.
+Each one controls a horse on a chessboard.
+On the board, there are 14 squares with grass, 5 with flowers, and 2 with apples.

+When a horse eats a lawn he earns one point, when he eats a flower he makes three points, and when he eats an apple he earns five points.
+Whoever gets the most points wins the game.

+User -> Black horse
+Machine -> White horse

+Remember that the horse moves are exactly the same as the ones used in chess.

-Made by:
+## Made by:

-Juan David Tello - 2110001
+Juan David Tello
-Leidy Johanna Rivera - 2024011
+Leidy Johanna Rivera
-Juan Sebastian Velasquez - 1744936
+Juan Sebastian Velasquez

+## Demo